 - Loose body.
 Sometimes injury or degeneration of bone or cartilage can cause a piece of bone or cartilage to break off and float in the joint space.
 This may not create any problems unless the loose body interferes with knee joint movement, in which case the effect is something like a pencil caught in a door hinge.

 - Iliotibial band syndrome.
 This occurs when the tough band of tissue that extends from the outside of your hip to the outside of your knee (iliotibial band) becomes so tight that it rubs against the outer portion of your femur.
-Distance runners are especially susceptible to iliotibial band syndrome.
+Distance runners and cyclists are especially susceptible to iliotibial band syndrome.

 - Dislocated kneecap.
 This occurs when the triangular bone (patella) that covers the front of your knee slips out of place, usually to the outside of your knee.
 In some cases, the kneecap may stay displaced and you'll be able to see the dislocation.